 Because Noopept delivers results similar to piracetam, stacking the two may result in synergistic benefits.

-Furthermore, adding a choline supplement to the stack could make the piracetam more effective and help to hold off headaches reported by some initial-stage Noopept users.
+Furthermore, adding a choline supplement to the stack could make the piracetam more effective and help prevent headaches reported by some initial-stage Noopept users.

 Noopept, Aniracetam, Sulbutiamine Stack

 Stacking Noopept with aniracetam and sulbutiamine would be a powerful stack that may not only boost cognition but also provide improvements to mood as well as reduce anxiety.

 These effects on mood and anxiety should also indirectly lead to improved creativity and mental performance due to the relaxed mindstate.

 Sulbutiamine should be cycled to avoid building up a tolerance to it.